Creating Custom Architectures

 Now we have to define some functions to determine how interrupts work in this architecture.

-First, how to determine if an interrupt happened.
-CREATOR has some predefined types of interrupts that you can use, but here we'll use InterruptType.Maskable and InterruptType.Nonmaskable.
+First, we need to define how to determine if an interrupt happened.
+CREATOR has some predefined types of interrupts, and here we'll use InterruptType.Maskable and InterruptType.Nonmaskable.
 We have to write a function that returns the type of interrupt (InterruptType), or null if there is no interrupt:

 [!NOTE] You don't have to check if interrupts are enabled here, we'll define that later.